webrecorder/behaviors/chapter2.md

 export const isBehavior = true;
 ```

 ## Testing your first behavior

+You should use the runner CLI to test your behavior.
+The runner command allows you to automatically run a behavior on a specified URL using a Chrome/Chromium browser installed on your machine.

+`$ ./bin/cli help runner`

+Please note that in order to provide automatic running of behaviors, this command must be able to launch the Chrome/Chromium browser.
+In other words, an already running instance of Chrome/Chromium can not be used.

+First, you will need to create a config file (yaml format) to use the runner.
+An example run config is provided for you and can found in the root of this project (`behavior-run-config.yml`).

+By using the example configuration file [`behavior-run-config.yml`](./behavior-run-config.yml) all that you have to do is change two fields:

+- behavior: the path to your new behavior in the behavior directory of this project
+- url: the url of the page your behavior should be run in

+The simplest way to use the runner is through the usage of a config file (yaml format) and can be supplied using the -c or --config flags like so:

+`./bin/cli runner -c <path to run config.yaml>`.

 Should mention the runner CLI in this section (this was found in the manual here https://github.com/webrecorder/behaviors/blob/master/manual/cli.md):
-	The runner command allows you to automatically run a behavior on a specified URL using a Chrome/Chromium browser installed on your machine.

-An example of the video playing thing embedded in a webpage.
-Show html code that was used for the website, js that was used to run a behavior.

-Tell them to write this test example (video recording thing) for me and I can link to it in github.

 ## Fixing a broken behavior

-When a behavior breaks, they click “fix this behavior,” and if someone has little js knowledge then they should be able to fix it
+If a behavior is broken

 ## Checking behavior status